pypa/packaging.python.org/source/guides/migrating-to-pypi-org.rst

     password: your password

-(``legacy`` in this URL refers to the fact that this is the new server implementation's emulation of the legacy server implementation's upload API)
+(``legacy`` in this URL refers to the fact that this is the new server implementation's emulation of the legacy server implementation's upload API.)

 Registering package names & metadata